XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 *  DSCP

-*  Other information in the packet
+*  Other information in the packet (at IP/MPLS layer or upper layers such as UDP/TCP)

-Once the PE nodes receives the IP packets, it may apply the policy- based routing (PBR) to the packet to map the traffic of specific 3GPP E2E network slice to the corresponding IETF network slices in the provider network.
+Once the PE nodes receives the IP packets, it may apply infer the conetext of the 5G E2E netweork slice and then apply a policy- based routing (PBR) to the packet to map the traffic of specific 5G E2E network slice to the corresponding IETF network slices in the provider network.
 The details of this solution is beyond scope of this draft.

 ~~~
          <-------------------- INS1 ------------------->

                     PBR        INS1        PBR
              enforcement    realization    enforcement
                      |          |           |